Remembrance Sunday Photography 2020 in the Oxford Mail Newspaper

 Cameras and lenses for the photography

-Photography of these type of events is not always easy, a shorter focal length is preferable to a long zoom lens, contrary to what you’d imagine.
+Photography of these type of events and PR is not always easy, a shorter focal length is preferable to a long zoom lens, contrary to what you’d imagine.
 A photographer with a large zoom lens can appear as a snooper, voyeur or paparazzi with generally negative connotations, whereas a small lens and camera that has to be close to get a good portrait is more honest in its approach.
 It’s obvious what you are doing and you are not hiding it – just ask permission (very rarely denied) and take a close up.
 The image itself is usually much stronger anyway with the direct approach and with the subjects’ direct gaze straight at the lens, there is the bonus too that you have the opportunity to hear a story and get to know someone new.

 I used a 50mm Leica Summilux on my beaten-up older Leica M240 rangefinder body, again less ‘in your face’ than a large noisy SLR camera.
 I photographed the scene before the service, wider shots of the public, portraits that show the mood and process of a Remembrance Day service, making sure members of the public with a story were photographed.

 To hear the stories, observe the silence and take part in Remembrance Sunday made it a special morning.
 I dare say it will be all back to ‘normal’ next year, a wider more public service, many more people but without the intimacy that marked the 2020 service special.

 The Oxford Mail local newspaper ran Piranha’s photographs on their website and printed newspaper.

 2019 Coverage of Poppy collecting in City of London